-Designed by world renowned golf course architect, Dick Wilson and his apprentice Joe Lee, the Palm Beach Par 3 was built by Michael Phipps and opened for play in 1961.
-It was privately owned until 1973, when the Town of Palm Beach purchased it for five million dollars.
+Designed by world-renowned golf course architect Dick Wilson and his apprentice Joe Lee, the Palm Beach Par 3 Golf Course was built by Michael Phipps and opened for play in 1961.
+It was privately owned until 1973, when the Town of Palm Beach purchased it for $5 million.
 The course was recently renovated and redesigned in 2009 by Hall of Fame golfer Raymond Floyd.

-It’s been touted twice by Golf Digest as “The Best Par 3 in the U.S.” Golf Magazine has also bestowed its Number One Rating to the course with its second-place award given the short course at Augusta National.
-And it has been listed among Golf Range Magazine’s Top 25 Short Courses in America for the two years there has been a poll.
+It’s been touted twice by Golf Digest as “The Best Par 3 in the U.S.,” and it was ranked No. 1 by Golf Magazine (second-place award given to the short course at Augusta National).
+It has also been listed among Golf Range Magazine’s Top 25 Short Courses in America for the two years there has been a poll.

 Professionals love it, too.
-In its early days it was popular with the founders of the LPGA.
-Contemporary LPGA members liked it so much they chose the Par 3 as the location for the annual LPGA Pro-Am event for 20 pros from 1983 until 2000.
-And it’s been the location of the LPGA Pro-Am 50th Anniversary celebration and tournament as well.
+In its early days, it was popular with the founders of the LPGA.
+Contemporary LPGA members liked it so much they chose the Par 3 as the location for the annual LPGA Pro-Am event for 20 pros, from 1983 until 2000.
+Additionally, it’s been the location of the LPGA Pro-Am 50th Anniversary celebration and tournament.
 Many PGA Tour members have also enjoyed the Par 3 over the years.

 The Town is proud of the Par 3’s historical worldwide recognition and elite status as one of the best.
-Celebrating its 50th birthday, the beautifully restored Par 3 is well on its way to regaining its glory, when it was ranked #1 in the country.
+Celebrating its 50th birthday, the beautifully restored Par 3 is well on its way to regaining its glory, when it was ranked No. 1 in the country.